 The following is a small sample of student feedback that highlights my teaching commitments:

 Abi was an incredible TA and overall mentor for students throughout this course.
 She was kind, compassionate, understanding, reasonable, relatable, and knowledgeable on the subject matter.
 This semester also marked the beginning of the global coronavirus pandemic, and Abi was quick to adapt and reassure students that we would be okay and that the learning process would continue onward.
-She was approachable and understanding in a way that made going to her recitation an enjoyable experience, and treated her students as equals and as a colleagues, rather than as an obligation.
-I am incredibly grateful for her knowledge and insight, and thoroughly believe she is deserving of this award and recognition.
+She was approachable and understanding in a way that made going to her recitation an enjoyable experience, and she treated her students as equals and as a colleagues, rather than as an obligation.
+I am incredibly grateful for her knowledge and insight and kindness, and I thoroughly believe she is deserving of this award and recognition.

 Abi was the best TA (and instructor in general) I have ever had at Penn.
 Her pedagogical approach incorporated various mediums (videos, pictures, art, text) and accommodated various interests from students.
 What I appreciated about her the most was that she allowed every student to speak.
 She listened not to respond to each student, but rather to understand each one.
 She cared what we had to say.
 One moment that particularly had a profound impact on me was when she prefaced discussions about sensitive topics with statements about inclusivity.
 She saw how the social, political, and economic topics were not just theoretical, but also impacted our day-to-day lives.
 She celebrated the diversity of experiences and thoughts in the classroom.
 Abi has inspired me to become a teacher.
 I hope that one day I can have as much of an impact on a student as Abi has had on me.

-Abi is exactly what an instructor should be.
+Professor Dym is exactly what an instructor should be.
 On my first paper, she gave me a lot of feedback for improvement on my writing and organizational style.
 Rather than leaving me to figure these things out on my own, she worked with me for multiple weeks in a row workshopping my next paper.
 She was there to teach.
 She loves to see improvement in her students work, and she really makes sure that each student gets one-on-one time to make these improvements.

 Abi was an excellent discussion facilitator.
 As someone who often has trouble speaking up in class, I felt very comfortable participating in her recitation.
 Abi encouraged us to voice contradictory opinions and perspectives while retaining an environment of respect and sensitivity.
 Her recitations were always extremely engaging; she used assigned recitation materials in combination with everything from short videos that we would watch together in class, to breakout exercises (e. g. simulated policy development or decision-making situations).